 Earlier this year Softwerx launched a brand-new learning initiative for its Engineering Staff, in the form of an Advanced Technical Career Development programme.
 The introduction of the programme was received with great enthusiasm by all of the Engineering staff – and the gains made in terms of increased learning have been significant and tangible.

 Darren Cutting, Microsoft Technical Services Manager at Softwerx comments, “We’ve always had a very high level of engineering capability and qualifications within the team, but of course we always want to aim higher.
 We are a professional services business, so in essence, whilst it may be a cliché – our people really are our most valued assets.
 We sat down with our HR Team earlier this year, with a view to devising an advanced career development programme for our engineering team – something that would encourage and reward them, whether they had been in the company five weeks or five years.
-The uptake has been fantastic – so far we’ve had three engineers pass exams already, and four more engineers with exams already booked for next month.”
+The uptake has been fantastic – so far we’ve had four engineers pass exams already.”

-The latest successes include three of the Softwerx engineering team:
+The latest successes include four of the Softwerx engineering team:

-- Congratulations go to Support Engineer James Tansley, who recently passed his Microsoft AZ500 Azure Security Technologies exam and AZ103 Azure Administrator exam.
+- Congratulations go to our Support Engineer James Tansley, who has passed multiple exams including his Microsoft AZ500 Azure Security Technologies exam and AZ103 Azure Administrator exam.
 He shared his enthusiasm for the programme, “This is a great opportunity.
 We already have strong depth of knowledge across the team and this will enhance it.”

 - Harley Butcher, Softwerx Support Engineer, also passed his Microsoft MS100 365 Identity and Services exam and he said, “I’ve managed to utilise the Softwerx training allowance to pass my Microsoft 365 exam first time.
 The exams I’m doing are going to advance my knowledge, ability and career extensively.”